 - No offensive and copyrighted materials.

-- Not a spammy website, offering porn, promote violence and that kind of “bad stuff”.
+- Not a spammy website.
+Not offering porn, promote violence, and all kinds of “bad stuff”.

 - Sign up at the Adsense website.